 “But be glad and rejoice forever in what I am creating; for I am about to create Jerusalem as a joy, and its people as a delight.”Isaiah 65:18

 From the New Testament, the words of Paul to the people of the church at Galatia:

 “The fruit of the Spirit is love, joy, peace, patience, kindness, generosity, faithfulness, gentleness, and self-control.
 If we live by the Spirit, let us also be guided by the Spirit.”Galatians 5:22-25

 Let us pray:

-We joyfully praise you, O Lord, for the fulfillment of your promise of a Savior and what that means in our lives.
-Thank you for the gift of salvation through the birth of your son, Jesus.
+We joyfully praise you, O Lord, for fulfilling your promise of a Savior and what that means in our lives.
+Thank you for the gift of salvation through the birth of your Son, Jesus.
 Create us anew as we wait, and help us to see your glory as you fill our lives with your living Spirit.
 Amen.